top of page

 Art can be bought on two channels – the primary market and the secondary market.
 The primary market refers to the initial sale of an artwork by an artist or their representative (such as a gallery with whom they have a contract).
 Any sales made after this are referred to as secondary market sales: such as private sales by dealers, public sales at auction houses, or exhibiting and selling at art fairs.
 In many ways, these markets are distinct, but ultimately they are interdependent.

 What does this mean for collectors?
 Typically, artworks sold on the secondary market reach higher prices than when they were initially sold on the primary market.
-The primary market is spearheaded by galleries, who seek to be competitive in order to attract buyers, as well as the artists themselves.
+The primary market is spearheaded by galleries, who seek to be competitive to attract buyers, as well as the artists themselves.
 This also means that collectors often get direct contact with artists, through studio visits or exclusive show previews.
 This market is essential for artists to gain exposure and build their reputation, which in turn will help to boost prices in the secondary market.

 When works are sold on the secondary market, they are more sensitive to market demand and positive factors such as recent developments in the artist’s career – this is where record-breaking auction prices take place, and where publicity can have a huge impact on the price achieved.
 This has clear benefits for those looking to sell work.
 The secondary market, however, also has benefits for buyers; prices in the secondary market tend to be a more reliable indicator of value as they are on the open market.
 It should be noted that there is still a need for caution, since secondary markets aim to achieve the highest price possible, and the eventual selling price at auction can be inflated beyond typical market value.